emqx/emqx-docs/en_US/data-integration/data-bridge-dynamo.md

       AWS_DEFAULT_REGION: us-west-2
 ```

-Start the server
+2. Start the server.

 ```bash
 docker-compose -f dynamo.yaml up
 ```

-Then prepare a table definition and save it to your home directory as `mqtt_msg.json`
+3. Prepare a table definition and save it to your home directory as `mqtt_msg.json`.

 ```json
 {